Coventry Carol, The

 The exceptionally feeble state of the tradition of this piece, incidentally, results in some variants, as does the problem of early spelling.
 There is no doubt, for instance, that the first line is to be pronounced "Oh sisters too," but we cannot be sure if this is to be interpreted as "Oh sisters, too," or as "Oh sisters two."
 We do note that there are three women of Bethlehem present when the song is sung.

 The third verse gives an even greater problem.
 Is the third word of the second line "mourn" or "morn"?
 If the former, then the line should be read "and ever mourn and say" (perhaps to be emended to "mourn and pray"); if the latter, then "and ever morn and day."
 Gassner, p.
 143, goes so far as to emend to "And ever mourn I may."
-The former question certainly cannot be resolved; the latter can only be resolved if,by extremely unlikely chance, another manuscript turns up.
+Craig emends to "And ever morne and may" (attributing the reading to Kittredge).
+The former question, of what word is meant by "too," certainly cannot be resolved (since spelling in that era was so fluid); the latter can only be resolved if, by extremely unlikely chance, another manuscript turns up.

 Kerr, p.132, claims that this song was heard by the English kings Richard III and Henry VII.
-They do not cite any authority for this claim. - RBW
+The Kerrs do not cite any authority for this claim. - RBW

 - Beare: Francis Wright Beare, The Gospel According to Matthew (British title The Gospel According to St. Matthew), Harper & Row, 1981